TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

 .. function:: _getframe([depth])

-   Return a frame object from the call stack.
+   Return a frame object kutoka the call stack.
 If optional integer *depth* is given, return the frame object that many calls below the top of the stack.
 If that is deeper than the call stack, :exc:`ValueError` is raised.
 The default for *depth* is zero, returning the frame at the top of the call stack.